-All teams that meet the minimum Qualifying Round requirements will be eligible to compete in the Semi-Finals Round.
+For the Semi-Final and Final Rounds points are awarded, as outlined in this section.
 Upon completion of the Semi-Finals Round, the judges will announce the top-scoring teams who will progress to the Finals Round.
 The judges have the discretion to select the number of teams advancing to the Finals Round.
 After the competition, the judges will issue Autonomy Challenge overall standings.
 Any team accepted into the Finals Round will be ranked ahead of all teams that did not participate in the Finals Round.
-The online teams' Demonstration Video will not be scored/evaluated but may be eligible for special awards or recognition.